Where to Discuss?

 self._sheet['B2:K2'].CharWeight = BOLD

-This ranges are hardcoded in this method.
-We will deal with this later in unified configuration, by calculating the range automatically.
+The ranges are hardcoded in this method.
+We’ll address this later in the unified configuration, where we’ll calculate the range automatically.

-Now let’s move on to changing property for the first block column one by one.
-We will also deal with hardcoded setting later, move the hardcoced part into unified configuration.
+Next, let’s move on to changing the properties, for the first block of columns, one by one.
+We’ll also move the hardcoded settings into the unified configuration later.

 cell = self._sheet['B2']